zmalone/chef-web-docs/source/controls-for-compliance/rhel/index.md

 ---
-title: 'Audit an Ubuntu node for compliance'
+title: 'Audit a Red Hat Enterprise Linux node for compliance'
 layout: lesson-overview
-platform: 'Ubuntu'
+platform: 'Red Hat Enterprise Linux'
-logo: ubuntu.svg
+logo: redhat.svg
-order: 2
+order: 1
 ---
 Whether you must comply with regulatory frameworks such as PCI, HIPAA, or Dodd-Frank, or you have internal company standards you must meet, adhering to your compliance policies helps you deliver safe, secure applications and services.